FranciscoSantar/TaskManager/README.md

 ## Setup Project

-1. Navigate to the project folder
+1. Navigate to the project folder and open a terminal
 2. Build Image

  * `docker-compose build`